HusseinS13/csPortfolio/README.md

 <details>
   <summary>Webpage</summary>

 A source of pride in the development of this project was being able to explore both HTML and CSS for the first time.
 I learned how to manipulate both images and texts within these languages.
-Nothing in the creation of this webpage was particularly difficult, but I did learn how to make an image opaque when the mouse hovers over it.
-Here is a snippet of that code:
+Here is a sample of my code:

     <div class="w3-container">
         <img src="group.jpg" id="cent" class="w3-opacity w3-hover-opacity-off" alt="Norway" style="width:50%">